naszilla/naszilla/README.md

 ### Test Installation

-You can test the installation of the benchmarks by running these commands:
+You can test the installation by running these commands:
 ```bash
 cd naszilla
 python naszilla/run_experiments.py --search_space nasbench_101 --algo_params all_algos --queries 30 --trials 1